DafoxTech/Releases/README.md

 # v40.1.4
-* FIXES unconfirmed transaction caused by an update from telco that affects some of our machines
+* FIXES unconfirmed transactions caused by an update from telco that affects some of our machines

 # v40.1.3